Low Glycemic Index Ricotta Gnocchi | Egg-Free

 Cook the gnocchi in salted boiling water for about 2 minutes.

-As soon as they rise to the surface, remove them with a slotted spoon and transfer them to a colander, drain and rinse them quickly under running water.
+As soon as they rise to the surface, scoop them out with a slotted spoon, transfer to a colander, drain and rinse them quickly under running water.

-• The protein and lipid component of the meal is included together with the carbohydrates in the same ricotta gnocchi, season with a simple sauce and add your portion of vegetables to compose a balanced meal or single dish that helps keep blood sugar stable.
+• The meal’s protein and fat components are included with the carbohydrates in the same ricotta gnocchi, season with a simple sauce, and add your portion of vegetables to create a balanced meal or single dish that helps maintain stable blood sugar levels.

-• The low glycemic index ricotta gnocchi, egg-free lend themselves to many condiments: from tomato sauce to basil pesto to oil and sage to light sauces and condiments preferably based on vegetables.
+• The low glycemic index ricotta gnocchi, egg-free are suitable for numerous condiments: from tomato sauce to basil pesto to oil and sage or light sauces and condiments, preferably vegetable-based.

 Low Glycemic Index Eggless Ricotta Gnocchi